jakeprice-me/tech-notes/content/root-galaxy-s20.md

 - [Installation | Magisk](https://topjohnwu.github.io/Magisk/install.html#samsung-system-as-root) - [Local Archive](attachments/20220211144549-install.html)

-> [!danger]
+!!! danger
-> Unlocking the bootloader will erase all data on the phone.
+	Unlocking the bootloader will erase all data on the phone.

 - Unlock Bootloader.
 Developer options > OEM Unlocking > True
 - Power off and boot into Download Mode by connecting it to the PC whilst holding volume up and down.